 Building this product wouldn’t have been possible without a deeply experienced tech team (now close to 10 people strong) who is committed to improve the way everyone interacts with financial information.
 Creating an agile and remote friendly environment where the team can focus on what really matters has shaped our culture and increased our development speed tremendously.
 We’re not only proud of what we have built so far, we are also having fun while doing it.

-This is a first step towards our mission of bringing financial information closer to the end-user, its ultimate owner.
+This is the first step towards our mission of bringing financial information closer to the end-user, its ultimate owner.
 Now you can get your information out of your bank and receive better financial services like lower credit interest rates, better investment or savings advice, or even easier accounting process for your company.
 And you’ll be able to get all these services in seconds, not weeks, thanks to our technology.
-We are democratizing the access to financial information so people and not banks can decide who they want to share their information with so they can get all the benefits.
+We are democratizing access to financial information so people and not banks can decide who they want to share their information with so they can get all the benefits.

-In the next couple of weeks we will begin to work closely with dozens of clients who will be conducting pilots on top of our API.
-We are open to work with fintechs looking to access financial information from their clients in Mexico and other countries in Latin America, so shoot us a note if you want to work together.
+In the next couple of weeks, we will begin to work closely with dozens of clients who will be conducting pilots on top of our API.
+We are open to working with fintechs looking to access financial information from their clients in Mexico and other countries in Latin America, so shoot us a note if you want to work together.
 Go over to our website and leave us a note.

 An also, if you’re a passionate and driven tech or product person looking for a new challenge in a huge market, we’re growing our team very fast.
-Check out or current job openings here, we’d love to hear from you.
+Check out our current job openings here, we’d love to hear from you.